Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Evaluation

 \subsection{Performance measurements}

-First, we tested the duration of proof generation on a laptop (Dell~Precision~3571, Intel i9-12900H, 64\,GB~RAM, 2.5~GHz, 2.5\,GHz, 14~cores with a total of 20~threads on a Windows host, with 32\,GB~RAM, 7~cores, and 14~threads assigned to a Ubuntu 20.04~LTS virtual machine on which the tests were conducted) with different technology stacks (\Cpp/Intel~x86 Assembly, Node.js, and Rust) and different complexities of statements by implementing circuits with a variable number of Poseidon hashes.
-Figure~\ref{fig:performance} illustrates the corresponding results for a range between 240~and more than 3.5~million \ac{r1cs} constraints.
-In scenario (I), i.e., when using a \ac{snark}-friendly hash function (Poseidon) and signature mechanism (\ac{eddsa}-Poseidon), proving time for a \ac{vp} that performs all metadata checks (integrity, non-expiration, non-revocation, holder binding) and reveals a single selected attribute is on the order of 300\,ms with \Cpp/Intel~x86 Assembly on the laptop, similar to \citet{rosenberg2022zkcreds}'s construction.
+First, to obtain a lower bound for proving times, we tested the duration of proof generation on a high-end laptop (Dell~Precision~3571, Intel i9-12900H, 64\,GB~RAM, 2.5~GHz, 2.5\,GHz, 14~cores with a total of 20~threads on a Windows host, with 32\,GB~RAM, 7~cores, and 14~threads assigned to a Ubuntu 20.04~LTS virtual machine on which the tests were conducted) with different technology stacks (\Cpp/Intel~x86 Assembly, Node.js, and Rust, see Section~\ref{subsec:zkp}) and different complexities of statements by implementing circuits with a variable number of Poseidon hashes.
+The upper part of Figure~\ref{fig:performance} illustrates the corresponding results for a range between 240~and more than 3.5~million non-linear constraints.
+In scenario (I), i.e., when using a \ac{snark}-friendly hash function (Poseidon) and signature mechanism (\ac{eddsa}-Poseidon), proving time for a \ac{vp} that performs all metadata checks (integrity, non-expiration, non-revocation, holder binding) and reveals a single selected attribute is on the order of 300\,ms with \Cpp/Intel~x86 Assembly on the laptop, similar to \citet{rosenberg2022zkcreds}'s results.
 When using Node.js and Rust, proof generation duration is on the order of 1\,s and 2\,s, respectively.
 For the three chained credentials in scenario (V), total proof generation takes around 700~ms with \Cpp/Intel~x86 Assembly and 2\,s with Node.js and Rust on the laptop.
-For scenarios (VI) and (VII) that build on a more established hash function (\ac{sha256}) and signature mechanism that allows integrating the secure elements of existing hardware, proving times are considerably larger, yet still acceptable: Around 5 resp.
-15\,s in \Cpp/Intel~x86~Assembly and 60\,s with Rust and Node.
+For scenarios (VI) and (VII) that build on a more established hash function (\ac{sha256}) and signature mechanism that allows integrating the secure elements of existing hardware, proving times are considerably larger, yet still acceptable: Around 5\,s resp.
+15\,s in \Cpp/Intel~x86~Assembly and around 30\,s resp.
+90\,s with Rust and Node.
 Proof sizes are on the order of a few hundred bytes, and verification takes around 1\,s with Node.js and 3\,ms in Rust, independent of the scenario.